 What academic marks/scores are required for international students?

-Please view the Academic Requirements by Country list for minimum scores, required records, and how to obtain official records for your application.
+Please view the Admission Requirements for minimum scores, required records, and how to obtain official records for your application.

 How will I know if NDSU received my documents?